th2-net/th2-common-j/README.md

 ```

 ## Release notes

+### 5.9.0-dev
++ Added retry in case of a RabbitMQ channel or connection error (when possible).
++ Added InterruptedException to basicConsume method signature.
++ Added additional logging for RabbitMQ errors.
++ Fixed connection recovery delay time.
++ Integration tests for RabbitMQ retry scenarios.

 ### 5.8.0-dev
 + Added `NOT_WILDCARD` filter operation, which filter a field which isn't matched by wildcard expression.